EnMasseProject/enmasse-workshop/README.md

     This will allow you modify your application deployment to mount the secret so that the example application can use it.

-1. Select the option to mount it and enter `/etc/app-credentials` as the mount point:
+1. Select the `thermostat` as application and the option to mount the secret and enter `/etc/app-credentials` as the mount point:

     ![Thermostat7](images/thermostat7.png)